 4. Proper clothing

-You’re gonna need your essential winter golf gear!
+You’re going to need your essential winter golf gear!
 We advise you to wear multiple layers.
 It’s up to you what you like to wear, but consider wearing a (long sleeve) thermal t-shirt, thermal underwear, a sweater and a light-weight windbreaker.
 And, don’t forget a good winter hat (we generally lose 15% – 25% of our body heat through our head).
 Don’t wear too much though, you don’t want your swing to suffer.

 5. Softer balls

 Some golf balls are softer than other golf balls and in cold weather you will want a ball that is easier to compress.
-A hard rock ball like a Top Flite XL will feel like a steel ball on a cold day, so go for a softer option.
+A hard rock ball (like a Top Flite XL) will feel like a steel ball on a cold day, so go for a softer option.